jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

 ===

 I camped overnight at Gillside, just outside of Glenridding.

-Many years before, if memory serves, I'd camped there with the Cadets.
-On that occasion we had climbed Helvellyn, via Swirral Edge, and on our second day we climbed High Street.
-Today though, I was heading back to Helvellyn, also via Swirral Edge, but I decided to climb Catstycam's north ridge, that's from the Brown Cove side.
-My camera lens went faulty somewhere along the route, with some very odd blurring and lens-flaring, so the photos may be a little sporadic.
+Many years before, if memory serves, I also camped here with the Cadets.
+On that occasion we climbed Helvellyn, via Swirral Edge, and on our second day we climbed High Street.
+Today though, I was heading back to Helvellyn, again via Swirral Edge, but I wanted to climb Catstycam's northern ridge; that's from the Brown Cove side.

+My camera lens went faulty somewhere along the route (some very odd blurring and lens-flaring) so the photos may be somewhat sporadic.
 Luckily I also took a few on my mobile.

 [View Full Screen](https://map.mootparadox.com/full/catstye-cam) | [GPX](https://map.mootparadox.com/gpx/catstye-cam)
 <p><iframe src="https://map.mootparadox.com/embed/catstye-cam" height="500" width="100%" style="border:none; margin-top:-1.2em;"></iframe></p>